robflaherty/photoshop-grids/readme.md

 # Photoshop Grids
 A collection of grid template PSDs for various screen sizes.
+Currently includes templates for: iPad landscape orientation, iPad portrait orientation, and iPhone portrait orientation (Retina display).

 ## Overview
 * All grids based on 12 columns